Five skips who could win their first Grand Slam title this season

 Yannick Schwaller is also a one-time finalist and was close to capturing the Players’ Championship in 2023 until his team got Koe’d in the men’s final.
 Schwaller was up by two points in the eighth end, however, Kevin Koe’s team held the hammer and pulled off an unreal shot to score three and win 5-4.

-The reigning Swiss champions qualified for the playoffs in eight straight Grand Slam appearances until missing the cut in the Players’ Championship to finish last season.
+The reigning Swiss champion qualified for the playoffs in eight straight Grand Slam appearances until missing the cut in the Players’ Championship to finish last season.

-Schwaller, ranked fourth in the world, is already off to a hot run this month winning the Stu Sells Oakville Tankard and AMJ Campbell Shorty Jenkins Classic back-to-back.
+Schwaller, ranked second in the world, got off to a hot start this season winning the Stu Sells Oakville Tankard and AMJ Campbell Shorty Jenkins Classic back-to-back in September.
+The team made the quarterfinals in the HearingLife Tour Challenge and the semifinals in the Co-op Canadian Open.

 While Schwaller seeks his first Grand Slam title, sharp-shooting Benoît Schwarz-van Berkel, who throws fourth on the team, won the Canadian Open in 2018 with skip Peter de Cruz.